needo-global/bandlab-blog-api/README.md

 3. Add observability through logging and monitoring
 4. Add documentation
 5. Add Swagger support
-6. Post images are public - secure them if public in not safe
+6. Post images are public - secure them if public is not safe
 7. Scanning API payloads for security vulnerabilities (like images, etc...)
 8. Use configuration options for ECS and Lambda to remove hardcoded constants
 9. Fix 'TODO' comments
+10. Consider using ElasticSearch (or AWS Opensearch) domain for querying purpose